strimzi/strimzi-kafka-operator/design/manual-authn-and-authz/AUTHENTICATION.md

 ```

 These keys will be used to sign the user certificates.
-The private key should be kept secret as it can be used to generate another user certificates.
+The private key should be kept secret as it can be used to generate other user certificates.

 ## Signing user certificates

 For the manual authentication process, the end-user has to download the client CA certificate and use it to sign user certificates.
 That can be done using many different tools.
-This document shows example of how to do it using [CFSSL](https://github.com/cloudflare/cfssl).
+This document shows an example of how to do it using [CFSSL](https://github.com/cloudflare/cfssl).
 Using CFSSL is not mandatory and other tools can be used as well (OpenSSL, ...).

 To generate a new user certificate, follow these steps: